kalliste/projectnotes/gamingrig/gamingpc.md

 We are looking to build a 4k multi-boot gaming machine that will still be a good rig for a long time.
 We can't expect to upgrade the CPU very far later on if at all, but we won't be CPU bottlenecked, and we can be aim to be ready to put in an RTX 5070 or 5080 card 2+ years from now, and not need any other changes.

+This machine is not to be a show piece, so we don't care at all about RGB or tempered glass, and especially not at the cost of performance.

 Generally our parts will correspond with the Exceptional or Enthusiast tiers on Logical Increments, but of course that won't be our only source of info.

 https://www.logicalincrements.com/